-1. The path of celestial object could be observed in different model:
+1. The path of celestial objects could be observed in different models:

-1^{st} model: If the observer looks at these helical orbits from the side, the motion of the celestial objects appears as a repeated closed sinusoidal motion.
+$1^{st}$ model: If the observer looks at these helical orbits from the side, the motion of the celestial objects appears as a repeated closed sinusoidal motion.

-2^{nd} model: But if the observer looks at the orbit from inside the rings, the image of a closed ring will be seen.
-Like the images of the orbits of the planets in the Solar System taken by the James Webb Space Telescope.
+$2^{\text{nd}}$ model: But if the observer looks at the orbit from inside the rings, the image of a closed ring will be seen, like the images of celestial objects taken by the James Webb Space Telescope.

-3^{rd} model: If the observer looks at the helical orbit in a vertical direction from the top or the bottom, the image will be a repeating nested helical in a closed curve.
+$3^{rd}$ model: If the observer looks at the helical orbit in a vertical direction from the top or the bottom, the image will be a repeating nested helix in a closed curve.

-$\underline{4^{\text{th}} \text{ model}}$: the model is a combination of all these that depending on the observer's position will see different moods.
+$4^{th}$ model: The model is a combination of all these that depending on the observer's position will see different modes.

 2. Depending on whether the helical orbit is clockwise or counter-clockwise, in general terms, it can be said that 95% of the motion of celestial objects in the universe is clockwise.
 If the direction of motion is clockwise from the observer's perspective, it means that it is moving away from the observer, and if the direction of motion is counter-clockwise from the observer's perspective, it means that the moving object is approaching the observer.
 Therefore, all moving objects in the universe, from the smallest particles such as photons to the largest, like galaxies and clusters, have a nested helical motion.